-I’ve often though that if I owned a food van serving street food, then beetroot falafels would be top of my menu.
-They’re traditionally deep fried (I grill or bake mine) and served in pita bread (making them an excellent grab n’ go food).
+I’ve often thought that if I owned a food van serving street food, then beetroot falafels would be top of my menu.
+They’re traditionally deep-fried (I grill or bake mine, as you’ll see in a minute when we get to the recipe) and served in pita bread (making them an excellent grab n’ go food).
 And here’s the best part – they just happen to be incidentally vegan – yay!

 I just love that about falafels, they can be super posh or simply simple, whatever the moment calls for.